fastlane/fastlane/Testing.md

 #### Running the suite as several processes

+This is what CI runs, so it is the one to run before pushing.
 The suite is a lot faster split across processes, and a split is also a harsher test than any seed: a worker gets a subset no random order produces, so a spec that depends on another file having run first fails there.

+When a spec passes on its own and fails in the split, [ParallelTesting.md](ParallelTesting.md) catalogues the reasons and how each was fixed.

 ```
 bundle exec rake test_parallel